Code-Institute-Submissions/GurraT-LittleS/README.md

 #### The features on the website will:

 - Give Tenants and Partners more ways to interact with Lomsten (contact form, social media, phone, email).
-- Provide Tenants and Partners with crucial information about the building and its sourrounding (forms, links, modals)
+- Provide Tenants and Partners with crucial information about the building and its surrounding (forms, links, modals)

 #### I achieved this by: